 This turn of the last century barber shop (c.
 1900) was first owned by Eugene Dufresne then passed on to his son, Alex Dufresne, and it was originally located on Main Street in Callander.
+Eugene had purchased it in Toronto and moved the furnishings up to Callander.
 Alex Dufresne, who was instrumental in creating the museum, donated this and many other articles to the museum’s collection.
 The barber shop was also used as a Credit Union where loans were given on a handshake.
 It was THE place to go and socialize.

 Hanging on the wall are common kitchen tools: butter presses, a potato masher, a coffee grinder, and a toaster.
 The cast iron oven was donated by a resident of Callander and carefully restored by one of our board members; it is not original to the house.
 On the opposite wall is a display of common tools used at the turn of the last century.

 This room was Dr. Dafoe’s refuge from the front of the house, which was used as his practice.
 He would sit and enjoy his favorite programs on his cabinet radio.
 Because there were few radios at the time, the doctor would sometimes bring the radio outside onto the porch when there was a special announcement from the Government or Queen.
 You will also see Dr. Dafoe’s original Karn organ, built in Woodstock, Ontario.
 He purchased this shortly after beginning practice in Callander in 1909.

 Dr. Dafoe’s original Quint telephone, which provided a direct line to the nursery, is hung on the wall by the window.
 The Quints never came to the house, instead, when he was needed the doctor would receive a call and head over to the nursery.
 The medical display cases contain artifacts from Dr. Dafoe and his brother William, who was an obstetrician in a Toronto area hospital.